typelevel/scalacheck/doc/UserGuide.md

 and ordered list (which is no surprise, since the lists are randomised).
 Maybe we need to use a special generator that generates also large ordered lists, if that is important for testing our method thoroughly.
-In this particular case it doesn't matter, since the implementation of `reverse` probably doesn't care about whether the list is sorted or not.
+In this particular case, it doesn't matter, since the implementation of `reverse` probably doesn't care about whether the list is sorted or not.

 We can also collect data directly, using the `Prop.collect` method.
-In this dummy property we just want to see if ScalaCheck distributes the generated data evenly:
+In this dummy property, we just want to see if ScalaCheck distributes the generated data evenly:

 ```